'Yoga is meditation; and meditation is yoga.’ (B.K.S. Iyengar)

 - recordings of the Teaching Weekends.

-You will also receive a course manual containing articles, textual extracts, and lecture notes.
+You will also receive a detailed course manual containing articles, textual extracts, and lecture notes.

 After the Course